 - LP360 for ArcGIS® – A fully qualified extension for ArcMap® desktop.
 LP360 for ArcGIS® requires the Basic level of ArcMap.
 This remains a 32 bit product until ESRI® releases a deeply programmable Application Programmers Interface for ArcGIS Pro.
-The 2018.1 LP360 release is certified on versions of ArcGIS desktop from 10.0 to 10.5.
+The 2019.1 LP360 release is certified on versions of ArcGIS desktop from 10.0 to 10.7.1.
 LP360 for ArcGIS® contains a subset of the full functionality of LP360.
 We strongly recommend using the native Windows version of LP360 unless you are absolutely required to use ArcGIS.

-LP360 is available in six capability (licensing) levels:
+LP360 is available in five capability (licensing) levels:

 - Basic (Windows, ArcGIS®) – This is the basic level, suitable for visualization, Quality Check and some derived product generation.

-- Standard (Windows, ArcGIS®) – This level adds interactive classification and analysis capabilities.
+- Standard (Windows, ArcGIS®) – This level adds interactive classification, 3D editing and analysis capabilities.

 - Advanced (Windows, ArcGIS®) – This level adds advanced point cloud “tasks” and automatic classification routines.